-Corollary 2 If Γ is the infinite repetition of a finite perfect information game with a unique backward induction equilibrium, then the only purifiable equilibrium in which no more than one player has infinite recall is the infinite repetition of the backward induction equilibrium of Γ .
-If Γ has multiple backward induction equilibria, the only purifiable equilibria in which no more than one player has infinite recall is an infinite sequence of historyindependent specifications of a backward induction equilibrium.
+Corollary 2 If Γ is the infinite repetition of a finite perfect information game with a unique backward induction equilibrium, then the only K-recall purifiable equilibrium is the infinite repetition of the backward induction equilibrium of Γ .
+If Γ has multiple backward induction equilibria, the only Krecall purifiable equilibria has infinite recall is an infinite sequence of historyindependent specifications of a backward induction equilibrium.